 Written by Matthew from Must Do Canada

 It’s the only one of its kind in North America and is popular with both those looking to spend the night and those looking to just tour it during the day.
-We opted to visit during the day just to get a taste of it and were very impressed by all the craftsmanship that goes into it.
+We opted to visit this family-friendly ice hotel during the day just to get a taste of it and were very impressed by all the craftsmanship that goes into it.
 For example, 20 of the 44 rooms are themed.
 These themed rooms featuring artwork and decorations carved directly into the walls of the room, featuring everything from Canadian Wildlife and Indigenous designs to Aztec artwork and sea life.

 There’s also hot tubs and saunas, and if you opt for the luxury themed room, you’ll even get your own private hot tub and sauna, allowing you to soothe your muscles while admiring the stars above.
 There’s even a frozen chapel for those wanting to tie the knot or renew their vows on ice.
 If you’d rather a warmer wedding, you can head to the main lobby and have a cocktail served in a frozen glass from a frozen bar.
 Talk about having a cold one.

 For those who do wish to spend the night, your rate includes a regular room at the neighbouring resort.
 After all, you’ll need a place to store your belongings and take a hot shower.
 Some may even sneak their way to the real bedrooms at night if they find it too cold sleeping on a bed of ice.
 According to the staff, the people who get too cold at night are often the people who wear too much clothing.
 You don’t want to sweat when you’re covered by ice.